sbhavani/dgx-spark-playbooks/nvidia/open-webui/sync.md

 You can monitor GPU and memory usage through the DGX Dashboard available in NVIDIA Sync as you try different models.

-If Open WebUI reports an update is available, you can pull the the container image by running this in your terminal:
+If Open WebUI reports an update is available, you can pull the container image by running this in your terminal:

 ```bash
 docker stop open-webui